 This course assumes some basic knowledge/familiarity of nonlinear optics.
 Individuals lacking such knowledge should consider taking SC149: Foundations of Nonlinear Optics first.

 Ben Eggleton has made pioneering contributions to nonlinear optics and all-optical signal processing with recent breakthrough achievements in the nonlinear optics of periodic media, slow-light in photonic crystals, ultrafast planar waveguide nonlinear optics and quantum information processing.
 His research into new classes of nonlinear waveguides has created a new paradigm for photonic chip based ultrafast optical signal processing and his group holds various world records.
 His breakthroughs in the nonlinear optics of chalcogenide glasses have led to his demonstrations of new ultrafast optical devices for telecommunications applications, record low-threshold supercontinuum generation sources and on-chip parametric sources.
 His fundamental breakthroughs include the first demonstrations of gap soliton formation in periodic media and of slow-light-enhanced nonlinear optics in photonic crystals.
-He is the author or coauthor of more than 320 journal publications and over 100 invited presentations with over 9000 citations and an h-number of 49.
-Professor Benjamin Eggleton is an ARC Laureate Fellow and Professor of Physics at the University of Sydney, Director of the ARC Centre for Ultrahigh-Bandwidth Devices for Optical Systems (CUDOS).
-He obtained his Ph.D. degree in Physics from the University of Sydney, Sydney, N.S.W., Australia, in 1996.
-In 1996, he joined Bell Laboratories, Lucent Technologies as a Postdoctoral Member of Staff, and was then promoted to Research Director within the Specialty Fiber Business Division of Bell Laboratories, where he was engaged in forward-looking research supporting Lucent Technologies business in optical fiber devices.
+He is the author or coauthor of more than 490 journal publications and over 200 invited presentations with over 23,000 citations and an h-number of 70 (Webofscience).
+Professor Benjamin Eggleton was an ARC Laureate Fellow and served as Director of the ARC Centre for Ultrahigh-Bandwidth Devices for Optical Systems (CUDOS).
+He is currently Director of the University of Sydney Nano Institute and Professor of Physics at the University of Sydney.
+He obtained his Ph.D. degree in Physics from the University of Sydney, Sydney, N.S.W., Australia, in 1996 and then he joined Bell Laboratories, Lucent Technologies as a Postdoctoral Member of Staff.
+In 2000 he was promoted to Research Director within the Specialty Fiber Business Division of Bell Laboratories, where he was engaged in forward-looking research supporting Lucent Technologies business in optical fiber devices